 Common household and garden products are often swallowed by accident.
-Most of these are considered to be of low toxicity when swallowed and are not likely to cause any significant harm.
+Most of these are considered to be of low toxicity when swallowed and are not likely to cause any significant harm, but there are still many products that are potentially harmful.

 Some common substances that are swallowed include: